opral/monorepo/examples/svelte-kit/README.md

 The site should now be running on [http://localhost:3000](http://localhost:3000).

-# Add inlang to an existing project
+# Add inlang to an existing SvelteKit project

 The following is a step by step guide to add inlang to an existing project.